aandrovitsanea/MedSal-Database/README.md

-# Access to the database of the MedSal project in Python computational environment
+# MedSal database command line client

 This project provides the connection and tools to query the [database](https://www.uhydro.de/medsaldba/) of the [MedSal](https://medsal.eu/) project on salinization of critical groundwater reserves in coastal Mediterranean areas: Identification, Risk Assessment, and Sustainable Management with the use of integrated modeling and smart ICT tools.